This article was updated in December 2025 to reflect the fact the Employment Rights Bill has become law.

 - Stronger sick pay rules

-Are still on track to become available sooner, offering better security and support from earlier in employment.
+Are still on track to become available in 2026, offering better security and support from earlier in employment.

 Furthermore, union recognition and access are still set to expand, potentially giving employees more collective bargaining power in the workplace.